nz44/Analyze-Data-Science-Jobs-in-the-US/README.md

 On Windows, unzip by right clikcing "extract all"

-## The unzipped data is "alldata.csv", it should appear in the project folder.
+## The unzipped data is "alldata.csv", it should appear in your working folder.
 Open 1_Main_Script.py from PyCharm, run
 You should see all the plots and printout on the python console or terminal.